n2b8/birdwatcher/README.md

 # Birdwatcher 🐦📸

-> A full-stack AI bird identification system deployed on Raspberry Pi, combining real-time object detection, custom fine-grained classification, web-based analytics, and cloud backup — all running on hardware the size of a credit card.
+> A full-stack AI bird identification system deployed on Raspberry Pi, combining real-time object detection from an outdoor IP camera's RTSP stream, custom fine-grained classification, web-based analytics, and cloud backup — all running on hardware the size of a credit card.

 ---

 ## Features

-- 🦾 **YOLOv8 (Hailo)** real-time bird detection using `rpicam-hello`
+- 🦾 **YOLOv8 (Hailo)** real-time bird detection from RTSP IP camera stream
 - 📷 High-quality still capture on detection
 - 🧠 Custom EfficientNet-B7 classification (ONNX model, trained on a subset of the [NABirds dataset](https://dl.allaboutbirds.org/nabirds))
 - 🗂️ Images + metadata stored in SQLite (`visits` table)